partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Cukes: We got you-cuke!
 We got you-cuke!

-Momo: Barley.......
+Momo: Barkley.......

 ## Prison

-Momo: Barley!
-Barleyyy!!
+Momo: Barkley!
+Barkleyyy!!

-Momo: Hang on, Barley!
+Momo: Hang on, Barkley!

 Clock: Alas! it appears he is injured.

-Clock: Barley!
+Clock: Barkley!
 Do not overexert yourself!

-Momo: Barley...
+Momo: Barkley...

-Barley: *whimper*
+Barkley: *whimper*

-Momo: Barley...
+Momo: Barkley...
 I'm sorry...
 It's my fault...

-Momo: Barley!
+Momo: Barkley!
 Where are you going?

 Momo: Please, you have to sit still!

-Momo: Barley!
+Momo: Barkley!
 Please stop!
 I'm all right, please, don't do any more!

-Momo: Barley......
-Barley.......
+Momo: Barkley......
+Barkley.......

 Shall we explain how to play?